 Mrs. Shirley Gagnon has a B.S. in Physics from State University at New York, a B.S. in Electrical Engineering from Clarkson University and has done graduate work in Computer and Electrical Engineering at Syracuse University.
 She attended Geneva College for education classes.
 Mrs. Gagnon worked at IBM for 10 years in development and consulting.
 She has a God-given passion for learning and teaching.
 In recent years she has substituted at Portersville Christian School, taught at Eden Christian Academy, and tutored homeschooled students in both math and science.
 Mrs. Gagnon enjoys teaching Math, Science, and History.

 Mrs. Diane Landau, who has been homeschooling since the early days of the movement, has grown daughters.
 For the past nine years, she has been a private tutor to homeschooled children.
-She has been Blackburn’s on-site Administrator for the past eight years and also enjoys teaching History, Literature, Grammar level Writing and Shurley Grammar.
+She has been Blackburn’s on-site Administrator for the past ten years and also enjoys teaching History, Literature, Grammar level Writing and Shurley Grammar.

 Mrs. Jennifer Nolan received her Bachelor of Music Education degree, with emphasis on Choral Music/Voice, from Biola University.
 She also holds certification in the Kodaly Methodology of Music Education.
 While in California, Mrs. Nolan directed sections of the San Diego Children’s Choir.
 She is a soprano with the Pittsburgh Camerata.
 In the Fall of 2013 she began the non-profit community choral group, the South Hills Children’s Choir.
 More importantly, she and her husband Shaun homeschool their four daughters.
 She will teach Music and help our students become comfortable with their singing voices so they might not fear to make a joyful noise to the Lord.